I ulu no ka lala i ke kumu.

 Academy Principal Gustavo Carrera

-For information about leadership giving opportunities to support this project, please contact Punahou’s Senior Director of Development, Wendy Chang, at wmchang@punahou.edu or 808.943.3626.
+For information about opportunities to support this project, please contact Punahou’s Senior Director of Development, Wendy Chang, at wmchang@punahou.edu or 808.943.3626.
 Contact information for additional Advancement staff can be found here.

-The Mary Kawena Pukui Learning Commons is being planned and designed by Honolulu-based WhiteSpace Architects, which was founded by Pip White ’66 and is now led by current parent Laura Ayers.
+The Mary Kawena Pukui Learning Commons was planned and designed by Honolulu-based WhiteSpace Architects, which was founded by Pip White ’66 and is now led by current parent Laura Ayers.

-Albert C. Kobayashi Inc. is the general contractor for the project.
+Albert C. Kobayashi Inc. was the general contractor for the project.

 Educating for the Future